abdulsaleh/asyncio-for-ai/src/function-agents.md

 3. Run multiple API searches concurrently when the model makes multiple function calls
 4. Continue the conversation loop until the model provides a final answer

+An async function-calling agent is more responsive and efficient because we make the API calls once they are streamed (not blocking on the full model response), and the API calls are non-blocking (they can run concurrently).

 ## Before you start

 The following functions or classes are relevant for this chapter.
 It might be helpful to read their docs before you start: